 The firm's data center was located in the WTC complex, resulting in the destruction of their local computers and storage due to the dust and debris that fell around the WTC towers.
 In addition to any live data being destroyed by the collapse of the towers, and because the off-site vendor hadn't yet arrived that morning, the previous night's backup tapes were still in the building, now considered a crime scene.

 For those applications that were deemed mission-critical before the attack, data had been mirrored using a Hitachi SAN.
 Thus, those applications were up and running within hours of the collapse.
-For the many other applications,
+For the many other applications, however, we had the difficult task of making the necessary data available to each business unit looking to restore its data.

 Initially, we needed to get duplicate hardware and software to reconstruct the destroyed production environment so recovery could begin.
 The supporting vendors (Legato, Hitachi, StorageTek, and Sun) were all great in providing the necessary pieces of equipment.
 After procuring the hardware to rebuild the backup and recovery infrastructure, the process began by recovering the firm's six Legato NetWorker servers: four for recoveries and two for continued backups.
 These servers were Sun Enterprise 6500s with 8GBs of memory, four CPUs and direct-attached StorageTek L700 libraries using DLT tapes.